Looking for veterinary services in Manchester?

 A few of the soft tissue surgeries we offfer:

 - Gall Bladder/ Liver Lobe Resection

 - Rectal Prolapse

 - Anal Gland Removal

 ACL rupture in dogs is the leading orthopedic injury in the United States.
 Since there are several methods of repair, listed below are some basic history and information about TPLO and TTA.
-Additionally, we are performing total hip replacement for the treatment of hip dysplasia and hip arthritis.
 Please view the information below or contact us for a consultation.

-Michael Vitucci MS, DVM has accreditations in AO ASIF (Association for the Study of Internal Fixation), External Skeletal Fixation, Tibial Tuberosity Advancement (TTA), Tibial Plateau Leveling Osteotomy (TPLO), and HELICA Total Hip Replacement.
+Michael Vitucci MS, DVM has accreditations in AO ASIF (Association for the Study of Internal Fixation), External Skeletal Fixation, Tibial Tuberosity Advancement (TTA), and Tibial Plateau Leveling Osteotomy (TPLO).
 He is also an active member of the Veterinary Orthopedic Society.

 Tibial Plateau Leveling Osteotomy (TPLO)

 In 1978, a new test for identifying rupture of the anterior cruciate ligament was described.